Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Our driver will pick you up at 8.30 am from your hotel (Cusco or the Sacred Valley).
 There is a 45-minute drive through beautiful mountains and then down to the Sacred Valley.

 Our first stop is Ollantaytambo, one of the best-preserved Inca towns in all of Peru.
-Many of the original buildings from the 15th century are still standing.
+Many of the original 15th-century buildings are still standing.
 Ollantaytambo was an important town – it was home to the Inca emperor Pachacutec – and was the base for military victories against the Spanish.

 Visit a Farm in Sacred Valley